DmitryKarabanov/Bosmina_delimitations/index.md

 ---

-## 👨‍🔬 Contact & Citation
+## 👨‍🔬 Contact

 **Dmitry Karabanov**

-For questions about the data, scripts, or analysis, please [open an issue on GitHub](https://github.com/DmitryKarabanov/Bosmina_delimitaions/issues).
+For questions about the data, scripts, or analysis, welcome [GitHub](https://github.com/DmitryKarabanov/).

-### How to Cite

-If you use these data or scripts in your research, please cite:

-> Karabanov D. et al. (2026).
-Integrative species delimitation of *Bosmina*... *[Journal name, in press]*

 ---